bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

-**[Remote PC]** Refer to the previous assignment’s tuning guide to tune your map, should you find it necessary while performing steps on navigation.
+**[Optional][Remote PC]** Refer to the previous assignment’s tuning guide to tune your map, should you find it necessary while performing steps on navigation.

 #### Navigation